-Today I’m showing you how to paint terracotta planters so they don’t look painted – and don’t peel!
+Today I’m showing you how to paint terracotta planters so they don’t look painted – and don’t chip or peel!

 Did you know that you can spray paint terracotta planters to give them a modern finish that looks like ceramic?
 I’ve inherited quite a few plants and they can’t all go in $200 planters so I purchased a few terracotta planters in various sizes and gave them a makeover!
 Read on for my tips and tricks for painting terracotta, and also why my first attempt looked terrible…

 After updating a plant stand my papa made by refreshing it with paint and adding DIY walnut shelves, I also spruced up the plant stand that came with my Whoville plant (I keep forgetting his actual name, but to me he looks like he belongs in Whoville):

 You’ll probably think I’m bizarre, but that janky terracotta planter was all I could see when I sat at the dining room table.